dannyvankooten/dannyvankooten/RESUME.md

 At ibericode I have been responsible for developing and maintaining various distributed open-source software packages and the e-commerce applications for our customers to purchase support for these packages and receive automatic software updates.

-These packages are in active use on well over 2 million websites and have been downloaded well over 50 million times.
+These packages are in active use on over 2 million websites and have been downloaded over 50 million times.

-Tech & skills: PHP, MySQL, JavaScript (React, Mithril.js, D3.js), HTML, CSS, Python, Golang, git, continuous deployment.
+Tech & skills: PHP, MySQL, JavaScript (React, Mithril.js, D3.js), HTML, CSS, Python, Golang, git, continuous integration, continuous deployment.

 ### Fathom Analytics ([usefathom.com](https://usefathom.com/))